 A degree in sport science gives you an understanding of sports performance and the factors that affect behaviour in sport.
 You gain subject-specific knowledge in areas such as physiology, psychology, biomechanics and nutrition.

-The degree provides a large set of skills that can be used in lots of different careers.
-These transferable skills include:
+You will also develop a set of transferable skills that can be used in lots of different careers, these include:

 - a good understanding of information technology.

 Some sport-related careers require further study at postgraduate level.
-If you want to become a sport and exercise psychologist a certain pathway has to be followed, which includes postgraduate qualifications.
-To get a job as a sports coach you will need to gain the appropriate coaching qualifications.
+For example, if you want to become a sport and exercise psychologist you will have to complete a pathway that includes the necessary postgraduate qualifications.
+To get a job as a sports coach, you will need to gain the appropriate coaching qualifications.

-If you want to become a PE teacher you can go on to complete a PGCE.
-It is also possible to study at Masters or PhD level to open up teaching and research opportunities in higher education.
+If you want to become a PE teacher, you can go on to complete a PGCE.
+Masters or PhD level study may open up teaching and research opportunities in higher education.